anarojoecheburua/Birdcall-Prediction--Denoising-Fragmentation/README.md

 The final algorithm applies the fragmentation to the de-noised data, i.e, I am considering:<br/>
 *f|D2 : D2 ⟶ F, audioDenoised ↦ audioFragmented*

+## Full description of the problem and datasets

+## Requirements.txt

+This contains the library dependencies for the python code.
+You will need to install these with
+# `pip install -r requirements.txt`
+before you can run this.